 - When you choose a Shooting mode that matches a particular set of conditions, the camera will automatically select any necessary settings.
-All you need do is press the shutter button to take an optimized picture. - This chapter assumes the mode switch is set to (AUTO) for "Turning the Flash Off" (p.
-57) to "Using the Self-Timer" (p.
-61).
-When shooting in a mode other than (AUTO), check which functions are available in that mode (pp. 130 131).
+All you need do is press the shutter button to take an optimized picture. - This chapter assumes (IIII) mode is set for "Turning the Flash Off" (p.
+58) to "Using the Self-Timer" (p.
+62).
+When shooting in a mode other than (IIII) mode, check which functions are available in that mode (pp. 134 137). - The section "Using the Face Self-Timer" (p.
+63) assumes that the mode dial is set to SCN mode and the camera is in 1C.